97th Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 19.69 million people over its length, which was a 1% increase from the previous year's ceremony.
+The show also had 9.1% of households watching the ceremony based on Nielsen estimates, which was lower than the previous ceremony.
 In addition, it garnered a higher 18–49 demo rating with a 4.54 rating among viewers in that demographic.
 Ratings figures included those who watched the telecast on ABC, streamed it on Hulu, or viewed it on computers, tablets, and other digital devices.
-The positive critical reviews and strong ratings figures led the Academy to select O'Brien to host the following year's ceremony scheduled for March 15, 2026, with producers Kapoor and Mullan also being hired for that ceremony.
+Its Live+7 rating was 20.283 million people, which made it the 17th highest rated primetime telecast in the United States in 2025, behind only sport events.

 In July 2025, the broadcast was nominated for six awards at the 77th Primetime Emmy Awards and its corresponding Creative Arts Awards.
-Two months later, the ceremony won one of those nominations for Outstanding Production Design for a Variety Special (Production Designers: Alana Billinglsey and Misty Buckley; Art Directors: John Zuiker and Margaux LaPresle).
+Two months later, the ceremony won one of those nominations for Outstanding Production Design for a Variety Special (Production Designers: Alana Billingsley and Misty Buckley; Art Directors: John Zuiker and Margaux LaPresle).